ec-benchmark-organizers/ec-benchmark-2/README.md

 # A second benchmarking exercise on estimating extreme environmental conditions
+This is the official respository for the excercise announced at OMAE 2021.
+It is the successor of EC benchmark 1 (https://github.com/ec-benchmark-organizers/ec-benchmark).
 ## Datasets
 We will link to the datasets here.
 ## Preparing your results